Title: Storm Front (Derrick Storm)

 Author: Richard Castle

-How I Read It: Hard cover purchased by me.
+How I Read It: Hard cover borrowed from the library.

 *Synopsis taken from the book jacket

 My Review: Those familiar with the show Castle may remember that at the beginning of the show, Richard Castle has just released his final Derrick Storm novel.
 Final because he kills off his beloved hero.
 For the record, this isn’t a spoiler because it’s been on TV for five years, and the book covers it in the first few chapters.
 As you can guess, Storm did not, in fact, die, but his death was faked by the CIA for some reason.
 Not knowing much about that sort of thing, like if it actually exists outside of the witness protection program, I found it a little odd that he came back as Derrick Storm – aren’t you supposed to get a new name and all that if you fake die?

 That’s your first clue to take this novel with a grain of salt.
 If you’re looking for any semblance of reality, this isn’t the place to go.
 Anyone familiar with the Nikki Heat series will recognize the same almost super human abilities of the hero.
 These can also be seen in any action movie, so as long as you just sit back and enjoy the ride, you’ll be fine.

 Volkov, just like Storm, is a super human villainy type.
 I don’t want to say super villain because while he seems smart, his whole part in this novel is the thug who hijacks a plan.
 Sure, he’s smart enough, but he’s no Lex Luthor.
 That being said, he’s pretty creepy, and is a no holds barred kind of guy that you definitely wouldn’t want to meet in real life.